Back to all posts

 • Pacing Algorithms: Understand how the AI manages daily spend.
 Is it front-loading, back-loading, or smoothing spend based on real-time opportunities?
 This can significantly impact cost efficiency and reach.

 • Attribution Model Alignment: The budget allocation will inherently optimize towards the attribution model you've set.
 Ensure your model accurately reflects your business's value chain.
-For a deeper dive into managing your campaigns, visit /dashboard/campaign.
+For a deeper dive into managing your campaigns, visit how Versaunt works.

 External Forces: Market Dynamics and Competitive Landscape